Last Edit: 29/08/2018

 10. Extreme caution must be observed when boating in adverse weather conditions.

 11. All scullers must obtain permission to use a sculling boat from an officer.
 Novice scullers must always be supervised until passed as proficient.

 12. If another boat is on a collision course with you or another boat, shout “AHEAD SCULLER/FOUR/…!”

 13. It is important for rowers, especially Juniors, to wear sufficient clothing.
 Crews who appear to be inadequately dressed should be prevented from boating.

 1. Keep to the right of the dock (West Float) at all times.
 (The right is the cox’s right, that is, bow side/starboard side of the boat.)
 Boats may not go through Duke Street Bridge into the East Float.

-2. You may not be on the water earlier than half an hour before sunrise or later than half an hour after sunset except on the conditions detailed in paragraph 7 and Appendix 3.
+2. You may not be on the water earlier than half an hour before sunrise or later than half an hour after sunset except on the conditions detailed in section 8 above and Appendix 3.

 3. Keep well clear of all vessels moving or about to move.
 Be aware that the screw of a vessel may be turning even when it is being towed.

 N.B.
 Keep even further away from vessels than is necessary for your own safety.
 It is important that ships’ masters or pilots do not feel that the proximity of one of our boats inhibits their freedom of action in any way.
 If a ship is manoeuvring it may be necessary to keep completely away from that area of the Float.